gouravkhator/alacritty-auto-config/README.md

 **Sorry, but the global/local bin commands are having some issues, I am working on that.
 If you can contribute, it will be of great help to me.
 I accept PRs.**

-For windows users, I have intentionally not added functionality and if you run my package it would show the error : platform not supported.
-In future versions, I would add that part.
+For windows users, please run the package, to see if the configurations actually work or not.
+I am unable to test it out in windows.

 Install the package globally:
 ```sh